prettier/plugin-php/README.md

 - Tick the On Save button, if you want your files formatting updated on file save
 - Clock OK to save settings

-_Note: Just pressing save not reformat your current file unless the file has been modified in some way, alternatively you can use the Prettier shortcut Ctrl+Alt+Shift+P_
+_Note: Just pressing save does not reformat your current file unless the file has been modified in some way, alternatively you can use the Prettier shortcut Ctrl+Alt+Shift+P_

 ### Sublime Text